alphagov/notifications-net-client/DOCUMENTATION.md

 #### Upload your file

-You can upload PDF, CSV, .odt, .txt and MS Word Document files.
+You can upload PDF, CSV, .odt, .txt, .rtf and MS Word Document files.
 Your file must be smaller than 2MB.
 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support/ask-question-give-feedback) if you need to send other file types.

 1. Convert the PDF to a `byte[]`.
 1. Pass the `byte[]` to the personalisation argument.